OpenPPL/ppq/README.md

 ATTENTION: For users of pytorch, pytorch might bring you a minimized CUDA libraries, which will not satisfy the requirement of this tool, you have to install CUDA from NVIDIA manually.

 ATTENTION: Make sure your python version is >= 3.6.0.
-PPL Quantization Tool is written with dialects that only by python >= 3.6.0.
+PPL Quantization Tool is written with dialects that only supported by python >= 3.6.0.

-* Install from source:
+* Install PPQ from source:

 1. Run following code with your terminal(For windows user, use command line instead).